One-line

 § press kit

 Bios, photos, books, talks, and recent media coverage.
 Take what you need.
 Quote freely, attribute kindly.
-The page itself is the kit — print to PDF for the road, or email inquiries@MichaelDargie.com and we’ll send anything you can’t find here.
+Download the kit as a PDF, or email inquiries@MichaelDargie.com for anything you can’t find here.

 Five lengths, in case you need to pick one.
 The “services-forward” version is the right pick for agency directories and freelance listings.
 The long bio is for features and back-of-book.